 - Preheat oven to 350°F (177°C).
 Line 2-3 large baking sheets with parchment paper or silicone baking mats.
 (Always recommended for cookies.)
 Set aside.

 - Remove 1 disc of chilled cookie dough from the refrigerator.
 Generously flour a work surface, as well as your hands and the rolling pin.
-Don't be afraid to continually flour the work surface as needed- this dough can be sticky.
 Roll out disc until 1/4-inch thick.
 Tips for rolling—the dough may crack and be crumbly as you roll.
 What’s helpful is picking it up and rotating it as you go.
 Additionally, you can use your fingers to help meld the cracking edges back together.
 The first few rolls are always the hardest since the dough is so stiff, but re-rolling the scraps is much easier.
 Cut into shapes.
 Place shapes 1 inch apart on prepared baking sheets.
 Re-roll dough scraps until all the dough is shaped.
 Repeat with remaining disc of dough.

 - Bake cookies for about 9-10 minutes.
 If your cookie cutters are smaller than 4 inches, bake for about 8 minutes.
 If your cookie cutters are larger than 4 inches, bake for about 11 minutes.
-My oven has hot spots and yours may too- so be sure to rotate the pan once during bake time.
+My oven has hot spots and yours may too—so be sure to rotate the pan once during bake time.
 Keep in mind that the longer the cookies bake, the harder and crunchier they’ll be.
 For soft gingerbread cookies, follow my suggested bake times.

 - Allow cookies to cool for 5 minutes on the cookie sheet.
 Transfer to cooling rack to cool completely.
 Once completely cool, decorate as desired.

-NOTE: This cookie dough is not sturdy enough for gingerbread houses.
+- Gingerbread House: This cookie dough is not sturdy enough for gingerbread houses.
 Here is my gingerbread house recipe.